← Index

 How does uniform accounting improve decentralization?

 Reducing permitted chain growth lowers long-term bandwidth, storage, and synchronization costs for node operators.
 A smaller chain is easier to validate, archive, and serve.
+The Raspberry Pi full node is viable for longer.
+The archival burden does not compound at 4× the original rate.

 How does this affect the fee market?